invad0r/notable-notes/notes/head.md

 tags: [coreutils]
 title: head
 created: '2019-08-21T06:25:10.878Z'
-modified: '2020-09-01T12:43:12.360Z'
+modified: '2022-02-01T15:14:32.515Z'
 ---

 # head

-> Print first 10 lines of each FILE (or stdin) to stdout.
+> print first 10 lines of each FILE (or stdin) to stdout.
 With more than one FILE, precede each with a filename header.

+## usage

 ```sh
 head -1